PDC WORLD DARTS CHAMPIONSHIP

 By Train:

 Travelling by train to Ally Pally (Alexandra Palace) is very convenient, as it has it’s own dedicated train station called the ‘Alexandra Palace Station’.
-There is a regular train service (Great Northern) that runs directly to the venue from Moorgate, with the route going through Highbury and Islington.
+There is a regular train service (Great Northern) that runs directly to the venue from Moorgate, with a stop at Highbury and Islington.

-Alexandra Palace Station is situated just half a mile away (approximately a 14 minute walk) away from Ally Pally itself.
+Alexandra Palace Station is situated just half a mile away (approximately a 14-minute walk) from Ally Pally itself.

 By Tube: